eiji03aero/til/candidates.md

 ## heavy
 - How jwt detects malicious modification of payooad
   - https://cyberpolygon.com/materials/security-of-json-web-tokens-jwt/

-- what exactly is DNS?
-  - what does it stand for?
-  - what role does it have in networking context?
-  - what is DNS lookup?
-  - what is DNS record?

 - What is filestream of node js?
   - How does it work?
 (Eg. with readline library)